gasparka/thesis/docs/4_examples.rst

     Embedded Multiplier 9-bit elements	0 / 232 ( 0 % )

-:numref:`dc_sim` shows the situation where the input signal is corrupted with a DC component (+0.25), the output of the filter starts countering the DC component until it is removed.
+:numref:`dc_sim` shows the simulation results for input signal with DC component of +0.5, the output of the filter starts countering the DC component until it is removed.

 .. _dc_sim: